laabidi-ahmed-ai/brain-age-mri-prediction/README.md

-# brAIn — Brain-Age Estimation from MRI (AI Decision Support)
+# Brain-Age Estimation from MRI (AI Decision Support)

 An end-to-end deep-learning application that predicts a subject's **brain age** directly from an MRI scan, quantifies the **gap** between that estimate and the